-You should carefully consider each of the risk factors described in the 2019 Annual Report, the risk factors described under the caption "Risk Factors" in any applicable prospectus supplement and any risk factors set forth in our other filings with the SEC that are incorporated by reference herein and therein and as may be amended, supplemented or superseded from time to time by our filings with the SEC, before making an investment decision.
+You should carefully consider each of the risk factors described in our 2019 Annual Report and our Quarterly Reports, the risk factors described under the caption "Risk Factors" in any applicable prospectus supplement and any risk factors set forth in our other filings with the SEC that are incorporated by reference herein and therein and as may be amended, supplemented or superseded from time to time by our filings with the SEC, before making an investment decision.
 See the sections of this prospectus entitled "Where You Can Find More Information" and "Incorporation by Reference."
 Each of the risks described in these documents could materially and adversely affect our business, financial condition, results of operations and prospects, and could result in a partial or complete loss of your investment.
-The risks and uncertainties are not limited to those set forth in the risk factors described in these documents.
-Additional risks and uncertainties not presently known to us or that we currently believe to be less significant than the risk factors incorporated by reference herein may also adversely affect our business.
-In addition, past financial performance may not be a reliable indicator of future performance and historical trends should not be used to anticipate results or trends in future periods.
+The risks and uncertainties not presently known to us or that we currently believe to be less significant than the risk factors incorporated by reference hard the risk addition, past financial performance may not be a reliable indicator of future performance and historical trends should not be used to anticipate results or trends in future periods.
 See also the information contained under the heading "Cautionary Statement Concerning Forward-Looking Statements."